mczhuang/eWordle/README.md

 ### Complie & Run

+Please make sure you have configured Java environment correctly.

 ```shell
 cd ./src
 javac eWordle.java && java eWordle
 ```
 ### Preference

-Please make sure you have configured Java environment correctly.

-#### Word Source or Difficulty
++ #### Word Source or Difficulty

-There are 6 word sources or difficulties options offered: CET-4, CET-6, TOEFL, GRE, Oxford Dictionary, and All.
+    > There are 6 word sources or difficulties options offered: CET-4, CET-6, TOEFL, GRE, Oxford Dictionary, and All.

-#### Word Length
++ #### Word Length

-There are 4 options about the word length you later guess available: 5, 6, 7, and 8.
+    > There are 4 options about the word length you later guess available: 5, 6, 7, and 8.

-#### Wordle Word Preference
++ #### Wordle Word

-If you would like to prepare this game for others, you can configure the word to be guessed later here.
+    > If you would like to prepare this game for others, you can configure the word to be guessed later here.
 Otherwise, just leave it empty to make system to generate a random word for you to guess.
+    >

-Hint: the word selected or generated will be shown in the command line after the game starts.
+    > Hint: the word selected or generated will be shown in the command line after the game starts.

 ### Play